Featured Works

 Sycorax’s Tempest

-Latest News: In January 2026, I will be developing trios and duets from my ballet Sycorax’s Tempest with Royal Ballet Upper School, UK, as part of a Keynote I am giving there in March 2026 at the Royal Ballet School’s centennial celebrations.
+Latest News: In January 2026, developed trios and duets from my ballet Sycorax’s Tempest with Royal Ballet Upper School, UK, as part of a Keynote I am giving there on March 22nd, 2026 at the Royal Ballet School’s centennial celebrations.

 Sycorax’s Tempest reimagines Shakespeare’s The Tempest through the eyes of Sycorax, drawing on the concepts of Sylvia Wynter.
 No longer an unseen figure, Sycorax becomes the island’s sovereign soul, rising from the sea to shape the fate of her child, Caliban, and free the island: themes of reconciliation.